-1. Up to and including the fifth day of the term2.
-The sixth class day of the term and afterNo Refund
+1. Up to and including the fifth day of the term 100% 2.
+The sixth class day of the term and after No Refund

 Withdrawal & Dropping Courses / Summer or Special Terms

 Any student who drops a course or officially withdraws from the college during a summer semester or special term shall be entitled to a refund as follows (online courses follow the same refund period as oncampus classes):